OQPC drafts Bills for introduction into the Legislative

 staff of OQPC.
 The Parliamentary Counsel is the chief executive of

-OQPC and, subject to the Minister (the Premier and Minister for
+OQPC and, subject to the Minister (the Premier and Minister for the

-Trade), controls the office.
+Olympic and Paralympic Games), controls the office.

-provide IT, finance and administration services.
+staff who provide IT, finance and administration services.

 Find out more about us.